melaniebrgr/learning-computer-science/05-system-design/03-networking/03-networking.md

 HTTP is the internet communication protocol.
 URLs are not specific to HTTP--if they were we wouldn't need to prefix URLs with `http://`.
 The prefix (scheme) tells the computer _which_ protocol to use.
 There are many protocols that can be used with URLs, such as `ftp://` for file transfer, `mailto:` for email, and `https://` for secure HTTP.
 Each protocol has a default port number that it uses to communicate.
 For example, **HTTP uses port 80 by default**, while HTTPS uses port 443.
 This is why you don't see the port number in most URLs, as the browser assumes the default port for the protocol.

+### HTTP Headers

+HTTP headers are key-value pairs sent in the request and response messages.
+HTTP headers let the client and the server pass additional information with a message in a request or response to control how the client and server communicate and handle the data being transferred.

+Headers are grouped according to context:

+- **General Headers**: These headers apply to both request and response messages, like the `Request URL`, `Request Method`, `Status Code`.
+- **Request Headers**: Contain more information about the resource to be fetched, or about the client requesting the resource, e.g.
+- **Response Headers**: Hold additional information about the response, like its location or about the server providing it, e.g.
+- **Representational Headers**: Contain information about the body of the resource, like its MIME type, or encoding/compression applied, e.g.
+- **Payload Headers**: Contain representation-independent information about payload data, including content length and the encoding used for transport, e.g.

+### HTTP Methods

+"HTTP defines a set of request methods to indicate the purpose of the request and what is expected if the request is successful."
+Methods can differ in whether they are safe, idempotent or cacheable.
+The most commonly used HTTP methods are:

+- `GET`: The GET method requests a representation of the specified resource.
+Requests using GET should only retrieve data and should not contain a request content.
+- `POST`: The POST method submits an entity to the specified resource, often causing a change in state or side effects on the server, e.g. POST /users to create a new user with a server-generated ID.
+When to Use:
+  - Creating a new resource, e.g., adding a new user, post, or order.
+  - When the client doesn't control the resource's identifier.
+- `PUT`: The PUT method replaces all current representations of the target resource with the request payload, e.g. PUT /users/123 to replace the user with ID 123.
+PUT is typically used to update existing resources.
+When to Use:
+  - Updating an entire resource when you know its URI.
+  - Creating a resource at a specific URI (less common).
+- `PATCH`: The PATCH method applies partial modifications to a resource, e.g. PATCH /users/123 to update only specific fields of the user with ID 123.
+When to Use:
+  - Updating specific fields of a resource without affecting others.
+  - When bandwidth is a concern, as PATCH sends less data than PUT.
+- `DELETE`: The DELETE method deletes the specified resource.
+It is idempotent, meaning that multiple identical requests should have the same effect as a single request.

+Less commonly used HTTP methods are `CONNECT`, `HEAD`, `OPTIONS`, and `TRACE`.

+### HTTP Status Codes

+HTTP status codes are three-digit numbers returned by the server to indicate the outcome of a request.
+They are grouped into five classes:

+- **1xx (Informational)**: These codes indicate that the request was received and understood, and that the server is continuing to process it.
+They are rarely used in practice.
+- **2xx (Success)**: These codes indicate that the request was successful and that the server has returned the requested resource.
+The most common success code is `200 OK`, which means the request was successful and the server has returned the requested resource.
+- **3xx (Redirection)**: These codes indicate that the requested resource has been moved to a different URL, and the client should follow the redirection to access it.
+The most common redirection code is `301 Moved Permanently`, which means the resource has been permanently moved to a new URL.
+- **4xx (Client Error)**: These codes indicate that the client has made an error in the request, such as requesting a resource that does not exist or providing invalid input.
+The most common client error code is `404 Not Found`, which means the requested resource could not be found on the server.
+- **5xx (Server Error)**: These codes indicate that the server has encountered an error while processing the request.
+The most common server error code is `500 Internal Server Error`, which means the server encountered an unexpected condition that prevented it from fulfilling the request.

 ## Uniform Resource Locator (URL)

 A URL is made up of several components, each serving a specific purpose: